powturbo/TurboBench/README.md

 - Supports **multiple files**, recursive directories, and smart concatenation of small files into multiblock tests.
 - Built to avoid common pitfalls like cache scenarios and throttling found in other tools.
 - Automatic sorting, updating, and merging of result files.
+- A **nightly github release** is created automatically whenever submodules change.

 ## Broad Platform Support